Index of Production, UK: March 2024

 A comprehensive list of the IoP source data can be found in our Gross domestic product (GDP) data sources catalogue.

-Response rates for January 2024
+Response rates for March 2024

 Quality and methodology